What is a LinkCrawler Rule?

-Useful online tool for testing regular expressions: regex101.com -> Make sure to set the "Flavor" in the left side to "Java 8"!
+- Useful online tool for testing regular expressions: regex101.com -> Make sure to set the "Flavor" in the left side to "Java 8"!

 Our knowledgebase contains common examples but if you need to create "more complicated" rules you may find examples in our support forum and of course you can contact our staff if you get stuck.

 Basic example of the structure of a LinkCrawler Rule:

 LinkCrawler Rules are stored as a json array.

 Especially if you have multiple rules it can be a good idea to use a json editor to work on them e.g. jsoneditoronline.org or jsonformatter.org.

 JD will only allow you to add rules with a valid json structure!